Hubert Dreyfus's views on artificial intelligence: "Alchemy and AI"

-In 1965, Dreyfus was hired (with his brother Stuart Dreyfus' help) by Paul Armer to spend the summer at RAND Corporation's Santa Monica facility, where he would write "Alchemy and AI", the first salvo of his attack.
+In 1965, Dreyfus was hired by Paul Armer to spend the summer at RAND Corporation's Santa Monica facility, where he would write "Alchemy and AI", the first salvo of his attack.
 Armer had thought he was hiring an impartial critic and was surprised when Dreyfus produced a scathing paper intended to demolish the foundations of the field.
 (Armer stated he was unaware of Dreyfus' previous publication.)
 Armer delayed publishing it, but ultimately realized that "just because it came to a conclusion you didn't like was no reason not to publish it."
 It finally came out as RAND Memo and soon became a best seller.

 The paper flatly ridiculed AI research, comparing it to alchemy: a misguided attempt to change metals to gold based on a theoretical foundation that was no more than mythology and wishful thinking.
 It ridiculed the grandiose predictions of leading AI researchers, predicting that there were limits beyond which AI would not progress and intimating that those limits would be reached soon.

 Reaction

 The paper "caused an uproar", according to Pamela McCorduck.
 The AI community's response was derisive and personal.
 Seymour Papert dismissed one third of the paper as "gossip" and claimed that every quotation was deliberately taken out of context.
 Herbert A. Simon accused Dreyfus of playing "politics" so that he could attach the prestigious RAND name to his ideas.
 Simon said, "what I resent about this was the RAND name attached to that garbage".

 Dreyfus, who taught at MIT, remembers that his colleagues working in AI "dared not be seen having lunch with me."
 Joseph Weizenbaum, the author of ELIZA, felt his colleagues' treatment of Dreyfus was unprofessional and childish.
-Although he was an outspoken critic of Dreyfus' positions, he recalls "I became the only member of the AI community to be seen eating lunch with Dreyfus.
+Although he was an outspoken critic of Dreyfus' positions, he recalls, "I became the only member of the AI community to be seen eating lunch with Dreyfus.
 And I deliberately made it plain that theirs was not the way to treat a human being."